Displacement energy of Lagrangian 3-spheres: Introduction

 \end{corollary}

 As $\lambda$ tends to zero, the parameter $E_{1, \lambda}$ tends to zero and $E_{5,\lambda}- E_{1,\lambda}$ increases to $E_{5,\lambda=0}$.
 The energy $E_{5,\lambda=0}$ is roughly the least energy of a holomorphic disk with boundary on $S$.
-Hence the Hofer norm of the Hamiltonian which displaces $S$ is roughly twice the least energy of a holomorphic disk, with a modification term given by the relative Hofer norm.
-In practice, the least energy of a holomorphic disk can be bounded from below by the size of the Weinstein neighborhood $U$.
-The larger the size of $U$ is, the better this energy estimate will be.
+(This also explains why the assumption that $E_{S}\geq E_{5,\lambda}$ is somehow reasonable.)
+Then the Hofer norm of the Hamiltonian which displaces $S$ is roughly twice the least energy of a holomorphic disk, with a modification term given by the relative Hofer norm.

+Next we remark about the applicable range of the above theorems.
+Condition \ref{condition} is a strong condition, where $(1)-(3)$ are usually assumed to define potential functions and Lagrangian Floer cohomology for a non-monotone Lagrangian torus, see Assumption 3.2 in \cite{Au}.
+And $(4),(5)$ are technical for us to avoid possible disk and cylinder bubbles on the Lagrangian sphere $S$, with small energy.